 Divisional Commander Angela McLaren joined Fife Constabulary in 1996 and served in a number of roles across Fife in the rank of Constable, Sergeant and Inspector prior to working with ACPOS (Association of Chief Police Officers Scotland).
 In 2012 she was promoted to Chief Inspector and performed the role of Local Commander in South West Fife and Dunfermline.
 She was thereafter appointed as Project Manager for the Pathways to Policing Project.
 On promotion to Superintendent, in 2014, she was posted to Tayside Division and held both Operations and Support portfolios.
-Angela is currently Temporarily Promoted to Chief Superintendent.
+Angela was promoted to Chief Superintendent in December 2015 and is now Divisional Commander Fife Division Police Scotland.
 Fife Division The Fife Division covers 1,325 sq. km between the Forth and Tay estuaries.
 The population, of around 402,600 predominantly reside in a number of large towns including Glenrothes, Dunfermline, Kirkcaldy, Lochgelly and Methil.
 Fife also has rural areas, particularly in North East Fife.
 The Division has three territorial command areas all aligned to one local authority.
 Each area is served by a number of community policing teams.
 These teams are built around the needs of local people.
 They are responsible for responding to calls in the local area, as well as looking for long term solutions to key issues.
 Your Priorities We are acting on priorities to influence policing activity in your area.
 For more information see the Multi Member Ward plans in your local pages.
 Fife Local Policing Plan 2014 (PDF) Fife Local Policing Plan 2013 (PDF) PDF files on this page require a PDF reader, such as the free Adobe Acrobat Reader (download).